lysyi3m/macos-terminal-themes/README.md

 ## Installation Instructions

+- Clone or download this repo

+- Go to `schemes/` folder

-- Double click on selected theme.
+- Double click on selected `*.terminal` file.
 It will open a new Terminal window with that color scheme.

 - Set the scheme as the default one with `Shell -> Use Settings as Default`